PointyCastle/pointycastle/tutorials/rsa.md

 verification.
-Specifically, it implements the _RSASSA-PKCS1-v1_5_ signature scheme with appendix from section 8.1 of [RFC 2437](https://tools.ietf.org/html/rfc2437#section-8.1): which defines how the digest algorithm identifier and digest value is encoded, and how that encoding is then signed using RSA.
+Specifically, it implements the _RSASSA-PKCS1-v1_5_ signature scheme with appendix from section 8.1 of [RFC 2437](https://tools.ietf.org/html/rfc2437#section-8.1): which defines how the digest algorithm identifier and digest value are both encoded, and how that encoding is then signed using RSA.

 ### Implementation